cyb3rD/ES6-OOP/README.md

 #### TODO

-- [ ] write basic tests for unit testing
+- [ ] Basic unit testing
+- [ ] Using MongoDB
+- [ ] Use webpack & babel intead of traceur, lite-server